zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

 ## Understanding scenarios for changing configs
 ### Onboarding a new or existing extension in the portal
 All new extensions should always be added to the portal configuration in disabled mode.
-The following is an example of a pull request for registering a ``` Scheduler ``` extension in the FairFax environment.
+The following is an example of a pull request for registering a ``` Scheduler ``` extension in the Fairfax environment.
 [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/459608f61d5c36864affafe6eb9d230655f67a29?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/459608f61d5c36864affafe6eb9d230655f67a29?refName=refs%2Fheads%2Fdev).

 ### Enabling an extension in the portal